Drink Up! The Stories Behind 11 Regional Soft Drinks

 Soft drinks, which originated as flavored and carbonated elixirs in the late 1800s and became especially popular during the Prohibition era, have long been associated with the region in which they were first developed.
 While some brands have branched out from their humble beginnings—Coca-Cola is sold in more than 200 countries and territories throughout the world—others have maintained a more localized appeal.
 Here are 11 lesser-known soft drinks and the stories behind their regional ties.

 When a sugar shortage at the start of World War I made it difficult for L.D.
 Peeler to sweeten his Salisbury, NC-based bottling company's popular Mint Cola, Peeler began looking for a less sweet, but equally tasty, alternative.
 The local businessman purchased a wild cherry flavor from a St. Louis salesman and developed the formula for Cheerwine in the basement of his grocery store in 1917.
 Cheerwine was an instant success and was outselling Mint Cola by the early 1920s.
 Shortly thereafter, Peeler changed the name of his business to the Cheerwine Bottling Co.
 The red-colored Carolina staple was distributed locally until 1981, when it expanded into Tennessee, Georgia, and Virginia.
 While Cheerwine's reach continues to grow, it remains most popular in the Carolinas and parts of Virginia.
-This year, Cheerwine partnered with a fellow Tar Heel State company, Krispy Kreme, to offer Cheerwine-infused doughnuts in stores throughout the Carolinas.
+Back in 2010, Cheerwine partnered with a fellow Tar Heel State company, Krispy Kreme, to offer Cheerwine-infused doughnuts in stores throughout the Carolinas.